fiattt/genesis/README.md

 1. 8GB Ram Recommended, can make due with 4gb
 2. SSD recommended, NVME to win the race.
 HDD read/write speeds are intolerably slow with parity.
 It can increase your parity sync time by 3-4x, and will increase the amount of time for snapshot to process by 2-3x.
 If you must use HDD, be sure to change the `--db-compaction` parameter for parity to `hdd`, like so: `--db-compaction hdd`
+3. Around 110GB of storage space, required for full parity chain.

 ### 1. Create Config File